A Deadly Shooting Closed Down Part Of The Las Vegas Strip

 - After the health care fail, it's unclear if Republicans and Trump will find consensus on other big ticket items.

-- A viral Instagram post falsely claimed 14 black girls went missing over 24 hours in Washington, DC, but that doesn't mean there isn't a problem.
-Now lawmakers are taking action.

-- People in the country Belarus took to the streets and opposed a "social parasites" tax on people who have been unemployed for six months.
+- People in Belarus took to the streets and opposed a "social parasites" tax on people who have been unemployed for six months.

 - Heads up, Harry Potter fans.
 You can now get Butterbeer ice cream at your grocery store 🍦✨